 Clinicians ideally provide evidence-based medicine, and seldom is a single study relied on solely to guide practice (Lobo, 2008).
 Thus, providers should understand the weaknesses and strengths of clinical trials to accurately counsel their patients.
 As one example, hormone treatment (HT) was widely prescribed to menopausal women, in good faith, based on initial observational studies.
 The general medical consensus was that HT, in addition to its prevention and treatment of osteoporosis, could protect against cardiovascular disease, stroke, and dementia.
 Subsequently, prospective, randomized controlled trials (RCTs) challenged the validity of these earlier observational studies.
 However, in this evaluation, clinicians must appreciate the type of population studied, the ages and risk factors of participating women, and the hormone regimens tested.

 Early Estrogen Administration Trends

 Estrogen treatment (ET) for menopausal symptom relief gained popularity in the 1960s and 1970s.
 Proponents promoted ET for its “preservation of youth” and prevention of chronic disease.
 By the mid-1970s, more than 30 million prescriptions were written for estrogen each year, and half of all menopausal women were using ET for a median of 5 years.
 Premarin (conjugated equine estrogen) was the fifth most prescribed drug in the marketplace.

 In 1975, a study revealed a connection between endometrial cancer and ET.
 Investigators found a 4.5 times greater risk of this cancer in those using estrogen (Smith, 1975).
 As a result, the Food and Drug Administration (FDA) ordered labeling changes to state this higher risk.
-Progestins were then added in the 1980s to therapy regimens to significantly reduce endometrial cancer ...
+Progestins were then added in the 1980s to therapy regimens to significantly ...